6. School renovation

 Last year when I saw the school, the walls consisted of rough boards nailed loosely on a framework, the sunlight shining through the cracks in the walls into the two “classrooms”, although it was quite a stretch to label them as such.
 This year I see a permanent brick building, with several classrooms, all with bright painted walls and ceiling fans, happy children in school uniforms, the school even boasting a state-of-the–art computer lab courtesy of Hewlett-Packard.

-As the young, dedicated, energetic school supervisor (pictured in white shirt), who has labored here for years, told us over tea: “Dreams do come true!”
+As the young, dedicated, energetic school supervisor (pictured in white shirt), who has labored here for years, confirmed to us over tea: “Dreams do come true!”